Sustainable mobility has become a global priority as we seek to reduce carbon emissions and mitigate climate change.

-Efficiency and Autonomy
+Efficiency and autonomy

-Feasibility and Practical Applications
+Feasibility and practical applications

-However, there are practical applications under development:
+However, there are practical applications in development:

 Currently, solar car technology still faces significant challenges in terms of efficiency and cost to be widely adopted in the consumer market.
 However, some notable brands and projects include: